Skip to main content

 EIN and business financing

 Lenders require your EIN on every business loan or line-of-credit application — it links your business identity, tax filings, and credit profile.
 Having an EIN also lets you start building a separate business credit file (via Dun & Bradstreet, Experian Business, and Equifax Business) that doesn't depend solely on your personal credit score.
-Once your entity and EIN are established, apply with ClearValue Lending to see which financing options fit your business profile — one application routes to one matched lender partner.
+Once your entity and EIN are established, apply with ClearValue Lending to see which financing options fit your business profile — one application routes to the funding partners best matched to it.
 Consult a CPA or tax professional if you're unsure which entity type to use before applying for your EIN.

 IRS on EINs